Gemini Season changed the locks!

 In 1980, Quebec, Canada voted in a referendum for independence, seeing the province remain with only 40% support.
 In 1996 an 81 day stand-off ended between the FBI and the Montana Freemen, a Christian Patriot group who ‘declared themselves no longer under the authority of any outside government’, while Dolly the sheep was consequentially cloned in true Geminian style.
 The historic 2004 Venus retrograde cycle legalised same sex marriage in the US, gave the Tamil language official classification, and handed sovereign power back to the Iraqi people after US occupation.

 The last time Venus retrograded through Gemini in 2012 Elon Musk’s Dragon spacecraft became the first commercial craft to successfully connect with the International Space Station.
 Its first official flight completed during this current cycle.
-As in 2020, there was civil unrest on Earth when we (possibly) landed on the Moon in 1969, reminding us again that we can’t embark on new frontiers and not be aware of where we are treading.
+As in 2020, there was civil unrest on Earth at the time of the Moon landing in 1969, reminding us again that we can’t embark on new frontiers and not be aware of where we are treading.
 The only way to move forward into an equitable future is to balance and heal the past.

 Venus retrograde cycles are often a bumpy and ultimately exhausting journey.
 When we learn how to drive, it is imperative for the safety and survival of everyone that we understand the increased potential for accidents at intersections.
 Taking 3 seconds before proceeding from a red light is the safest way to avoid a collision and get your bearings.
 Just like on the road, points of intersection in society are where the most violence occurs.
 A junction of incoming differences, points of view, experience and privilege converge at one shared space.